laravel-princerai/prince-rai-core-php-auth/README.md

 ### 3. Configuration File

 The JWT secret key is required for signing and verifying JWT tokens.
-To set this, create a **`config/config.php`** file in your project and configure your secret key (by default we're generating a new one during registeration , so i you wish to modify it you are good to go):
+To set this, create a **`config/config.php`** file in your project and configure your secret key (by default we're generating a new one during registeration , so if you wish to modify it you are good to go):

 ```php
 <?php